Learn more about work profiles and device policies

 Android devices have features that make them enjoyable to use at home and at work.
 A separate work profile on your device allows organizations to manage the business data and applications they care about, but leave everything else on your device under your control.
 Work profiles are configured in different ways depending on what type of device you have.Work profile

 Work profiles allow an IT department to securely manage a work environment without restricting users from using their device for personal apps and data.
 Administrators control work profiles, which are kept separate from personal accounts, apps, and data.
-By default, work notifications and app icons have Android enterprise on them and appear next to personal apps in the apps launcher.
+By default, work-profile notifications and app icons have a badge and appear next to personal apps in the apps launcher.

 To activate a work profile, you must have a device policy controller installed on your device.
 For details, see Device policy controller or contact your IT administrator.
 For more information see What is a work profile?